-- 1. This is a closer call because the passage lacks conclusive proof of plagiarism. - 2.
-If plagiarism exists here (i.e., the writer borrowed the idea from the source), it is idea plagiarism. - 3.
-Cite the source from which you borrowed the idea.
+- 1. This is a closer call, because the passage lacks conclusive proof of plagiarism. - 2.
+If plagiarism exists here, it is idea plagiarism. - 3.
+To avoid a plagiarism charge, cite the source from which you borrowed the idea.

 - 1. Again, the passage lacks conclusive proof of plagiarism, but it arouses suspicion. - 2.
 If plagiarism exists here, it is idea plagiarism. - 3.
-If the writer developed the idea after reading the source, the writer should cite the source that helped crystallize the new idea.
+To avoid a plagiarism charge (and enhance your credibility), cite the source that helped crystallize this idea for you.